Slack vs Microsoft Teams: Finding the Best Fit for Your Business

 • Up to 10 external app integrations.

 Most disappointingly, the app preserves your messaging history just for the last 90 days.
-As someone who often likes to cross-reference and double-check data, this was a bit of a letdown.
+As someone who often needs to cross-reference data, the 90-day message history was a bit of a letdown.

 An overview of Slack’s pricing